Aohzan/ipx800/README.md

   description: Define a password to allow API calls from IPX800 PUSH
   required: false
   type: string
+push_check_host:
+  description: Check the host of the IPX800 when receiving a push command
+  required: false
+  default: true
+  type: bool
 devices:
   description: List of your devices configuration (switch of relays, light of X-Dimmer...), see below
   required: true